Skip to main content

 Upon arrival, you will be asked to fill out an Intake Form.
 If you need to fill out forms to proceed with your case, you may obtain these from the Facilitator.
 The Facilitator has instructional material that will show you how to fill out these forms.

-If you need legal advice, the Facilitator will assist you in finding an attorney to help you.
+If you need legal advice, the Facilitator may be able to assist you in finding an attorney to help you.